Helping exchange old school books

 Jalandhar, March 22

-As the new session is set to begin in most schools of the city, it is the time which becomes taxing for average families who have to pay up annual charges, fee and purchase books and uniforms among other things.
-But there are some organisations and Good Samaritans, who have been helping parents out partly by solving their problem by arranging second-hand books for free.
+As the new session is set to begin in most schools of the city, this is the time which becomes taxing for average families who have to pay up annual charges, fee and purchase books and uniforms among other things.
+But there are some organisations and Good Samaritans, who have been helping parents out partly by solving their problem of arranging second-hand books for free.

 While several book shops in Mai Hiran Gate had been providing old books at nominal prices, some organisations and welfare societies are doing it for free.

-Some school teachers at their own end, too, have been pitching in to help parents in exchanging old books.
+Even some schoolteachers at their own end have been pitching in to help parents in exchanging old books.
 They urge parents to leave the books of the classes that their wards have passed out from and in return help them tie up with a parent of a senior class willing to donate books.

 Tribune Shorts